apache/cloudstack-documentation/source/adminguide/templates/_create_linux.rst

    For more information, see `“Adding an
    ISO” <virtual_machines.html#adding-an-iso>`_.

 #.
-Create a VM Instance with this ISO.
+Create an Instance with this ISO.

    For more information, see `“Creating
    VMs” <virtual_machines.html#creating-vms>`_.

 #.
-Prepare the Linux VM
+Prepare the Linux Instance

 #.
-Create a template from the VM.
+Create a Template from the Instance.

-   For more information, see `“Creating a Template from an Existing Virtual Machine” <#creating-a-template-from-an-existing-virtual-machine>`_.
+   For more information, see `“Creating a Template from an Existing Instance” <#creating-a-template-from-an-existing-virtual-machine>`_.

 System preparation for Linux